golemfactory/golem-wiki/Products/Brass-Beta/Being-a-Requestor.md

     - 5 x 0.5 GNT/hr x (15.5/60) = 0.645833333~ rounded up to 0.65

-Since price is directly tied to your subtask timeouts, it is important to test your typical workflow a few times in our alpha app to determine the best settings for the lowest price.
+Since price is directly tied to your subtask timeouts, it is important to test your typical workflow a few times in our beta app to determine the best settings for the lowest price.

 ## Task computations